microsoft/PowerBI-Developer-Samples/.NET Core/README.md

     | groupId   | The group or workspace Id in Power BI containing the reports, dashboards and tiles you want to embed. |

 2. Build and run the application

+## Important

+For security reasons, in a real world application, password or secret should not be stored in config.
+Instead, consider securing credentials with an application such as Key Vault.